by Sarah Waddington

 My thanks go to Stephen Waddington for helping to shape #FuturePRoof from concept through to fruition.
 Stephen has a special talent for building highly engaged communities for the greater good.
 It is by following this collaborative model that #FuturePRoof was realised.
 Equally, it's through his ongoing support that the #FuturePRoof podcast was born and continues to thrive.

 And finally... #FuturePRoof is a real passion project and I'm often asked how it's funded.
 I personally invest in the design, production and marketing.
 The content is available on this website and regularly promoted on social media so it’s free and as accessible as possible to all.
 I hope you enjoy the #FuturePRoof series of books as much as I have enjoyed curating, writing and editing them.

-Sarah Hall is an experienced management consultant helping organisations to articulate their purpose and optimise performance.
+Sarah Waddington is an experienced management consultant helping organisations to articulate their purpose and optimise performance.